 The police in West Palm Beach do not always need to prove the alleged traffic offense before they can pull a person over for a DUI stop.
 They can pull someone over if they believe that the driver may be sick, injured, or impaired.
 The officer can pull someone over because they have the right to suspect that the individual might be sick, impaired, or injured.
 The public policy says that an officer’s job is to protect the community and if they suspect that there might be a problem, it is the officer’s responsibility to investigate it.

 Process of DUI Stops

-The process of typical West Palm Beach DUI stops depend on the situation.
+The process of typical DUI stops in West Palm Beach depend on the situation.
 Despite the reason for stopping a driver, the officer may initially ask whether they have had a drink before driving.
 Once a person has been trained to detect the odor of alcohol, it is a fairly distinct odor and it is pretty obvious if an individual has been drinking.

 Facing Sobriety Tests